 4. Customer requires that some parts of the integration are done in very specific way, which isn't supported by standard products.
 This leads to situation where support for these things has to be added by all parties.

 5. Integrator says that it's impossible to get something done like it's specified.
 Then the customer tells the integrator that it has to be done anyway.
-Integrator says it's impossible, but after having external consult view the problem, integraator suddenly says that now it's possible.
+Integrator says it's impossible, but after having external consultant view the problem, integrator suddenly says that now it's possible.
 How things that were impossible can suddenly become possible?
-That's shomething what is very strage.
+That's something what is very strange.
 Again time is lost and no progress is made during these fruitless negotiations.